Daniele-Dondi/AutoChem/README.md

  reactions and/or reactants.

  IMPORTANT:
- The starting conditions (reactants and reactions) are defined in the function Set_Initial_Conditions.
+ The starting conditions (reactants and reactions) are defined in the files starting_reactants.txt and starting_reactions.txt.
  Anyway, a basic editor is present in the program for inserting/enabling and disabling both reagents and reactions.